AdaMartin18010/JavaScriptTypeScript/70-theoretical-foundations/70.4-web-platform-fundamentals/28-web-workers-and-parallelism.md

 Forced termination is dangerous for stateful operations.
 If a worker holds locks in `IndexedDB`, has open `WebSocket` connections, or is in the middle of a `fetch`, these resources may leak or leave external systems in inconsistent states.
 Best practice involves implementing a cooperative shutdown protocol: the parent sends a "shutdown" message, the worker completes pending work, releases resources, and then calls `self.close()`.

 Memory leaks in long-lived worker applications typically stem from unremoved event listeners or accumulated state in the worker's heap.
 Unlike the main thread, where page navigation provides a natural garbage collection boundary, workers persist until explicitly killed.
 Profiling worker memory requires the same DevTools heap snapshots used for the main thread, but with the worker selected as the profiling target.
+Chrome's DevTools allows attaching to individual workers from the Threads panel, while Firefox uses the about:debugging interface for worker inspection.

 ### 2.5 Dedicated Worker TypeScript Example: Transferable Object Validator